Supporting our Doctors in training with a Disability

 We have been mindful to align our guidance with the GMC's ‘Welcomed and valued’ publication (2019).
 This publication describes how relevant public bodies and organisations relating to medical and dental training (medical education providers and organisers, medical school staff, postgraduate training organisations, local education providers, employers and royal colleges/faculties) might consider how best to support medical students and doctors in training with a disability.
 We have been working with doctors who are training with a disability as well as held parallel sessions with the GMC at the Developing Excellence in Medical Education Conference (DEMEC) in 2019, both of which have assisted us in the ongoing development of our guidance.

-Guidance for trainees with a neurodiverse condition: NEW
+Guidance for doctors in training with a neurodiverse condition: NEW

-More recently we have developed additional guidance (see document links below) for educators and trainees to support junior doctors and dentists who have been diagnosed with a neurodiverse condition.
+More recently we have developed additional guidance (see document links below) for educators and doctors in training to support doctors and dentists who have been diagnosed with a neurodiverse condition.

 Features of our support:

 Initially we have been piloting this support across East Midlands and we are still gauging what the demand for such support will be.
-But we do know that less than 1% of our trainees declare a disability yet the prevalence in the working age population in the UK is 19%.
-We’re here to assist if you feel it might be helpful for you and also to learn from the experience of our trainees.
+But we do know that less than 1% of our doctors in training declare a disability yet the prevalence in the working age population in the UK is 19%.
+We’re here to assist if you feel it might be helpful for you and also to learn from the experience of our doctors in training.
 Our support comprises: